AlgoCodology/ml-project-example/SETUP_WINDOWS.md

 # Setup Instructions for Windows

-## Initial Setup Complete! ✅

-Your ML project structure has been created.
-Follow these steps to complete the setup:
+## Follow these steps to complete the windows setup if not already done:

 ## 1. Activate Virtual Environment